-Our girls are older so you may be able to use them for younger kids or you may be able to put them in the save it for a later bank.
-Here are our best travel safety tips for kids.
+Our girls are older so you may be able to use these travel safety tips for kids younger than ours or you may be able to put them in the save it for a later bank for when you are needing family travel tips for teenagers!

 We have done lots of international travel with kids now and plenty of local travel as well.
 It is one thing that I seriously worry